HomeBlogBilateral vs. Unilateral Occupational Hearing Loss: Clinical Patterns and Employer Implications

 Can occupational noise cause unilateral hearing loss?

 Yes, but it is uncommon in diffuse industrial noise environments.
 Unilateral NIHL typically requires a directional noise source consistently closer to one ear.
-In most industrial settings, bilateral symmetric loss is the expected NIHL pattern.
 Unilateral loss in a noise-exposed worker should prompt evaluation for acoustic neuroma and sudden sensorineural hearing loss.

 Is sudden hearing loss in one ear an emergency?